Accessibility in Preston

 - Hearing induction loops at all tills and service points

 - CEA Cards accepted

 Preston offers two top choices of places to swim or relax in the pool.
 Both leisure centres are adapted for wheelchair users and include accessible parking, ramp access, accessible changing, a disabled toilet, a lift, a poolside hoist and poolside facilities.
 Choose from West View Leisure Centre, close to Preston city centre or Fulwood Leisure Centre.

 If you'd like to get stuck into a new hobby or try something fun then curling could be for you.
 The Flower Bowl Entertainment Centre is home to a wheelchair-friendly Olympic size curling rink.
 The centre is also home to a number of places to eat and drink so you can make a day of it.

 There's plenty fun to be had in special sessions at Preston's range of trampoline parks, helping you enjoy the great facilities whilst escaping the noise and chaos.

-Energi Trampoline Park and Flip Out Trampoline Park both offer Autism and disability sessions, with Energi also offering sensory sessions.
+Fusion Trampoline Park and Flip Out Trampoline Park both offer Autism and disability sessions, with Fusion also offering sensory sessions.
 These special sessions allow everyone to reap the benefits of exercise and the joys of trampolining, all with the appropriate sound and lighting.